acm-cui/website-community/about/sc.md

 ---
 label: Steering Committee
-description: The Conversational User Interfaces Steering Committee are responsibile for the overall organisation of the CUI conference and workshop series.
+description: The ACM Conversational User Interfaces Steering Committee are responsibile for the overall organisation of the CUI conference and workshop series.

 redirect_from:
   - /sc/